t-a-g-o/t-a-g-o/README.md

 # 👨‍💻 Projects:
 ## [Validating Licenses on Discord](https://github.com/t-a-g-o/vlod)<br>
 Validating Licenses on Discord bot is a user license validation<br>
-tool coded in javascript and python, and uses GitHub and Netlify as licensing servers.
+tool coded in javascript and python, and uses GitHub and Netlify as <br>
+licensing servers.

 ## [Spotium](https://spotium.dev)<br>
-Spotium began as a project in 2021, starting off as a lengthy batch code <br>
+Spotium began as a project in 2021, starting off as a lengthy <br>
-designed to block ad host servers from connecting to your computer.
-Later, <br>
+batch code designed to block ad host servers from connecting <br>
-it transitioned to Python, where it remains today.
+to your computer.
+Later, it transitioned to Python, where it <br>
+remains today.

 ## [Pharmor](https://github.com/t-a-g-o/pharmor)
 An easy to use tool to crop videos to 16:9, overlay images, <br>